Best Practices in Laserfiche Security

 Feature rights provide administrators with the ability to enable or disable certain functions for users across the entire repository.
 For example, the Scan feature right controls a user’s ability to scan documents.
 If they do not have the Scan feature right on a folder, they will not be able to scan new documents into that folder, even if they have sufficient entry access rights to create documents at that location.
 Feature rights are best used when you want to simplify a user’s experience by disabling functions across the whole repository.

-Laserfiche gives you the ability to configure access to specific parts of your repository, such as the volume files, fields, and templates.
-In general, these access rights have reasonable default values; if you don’t have a reason to need to restrict access to documents based on their volume, you do not need to configure volume security and can use the default values.
+Laserfiche gives you the ability to configure access to specific parts of your repository, such as the fields, and templates.
+In general, these access rights have reasonable default values; if you don’t have a reason to need to restrict access to specific fields or templates, you do not need to configure field and template security and can use the default values.
 However, they are useful for exception cases.
 For example, you may want to use security to hide sensitive field values, such as social security numbers.

 Want to learn more Laserfiche best practices?
 Explore the Laserfiche Aspire learning platform.